walterfreeman/phy211/syllabus2.md

 You may use a calculator to do arithmetic, evaluate trigonometric functions, and so on.
 In general, you may use any "scientific" or "graphing" calculator, but may not use a calculator that will do symbolic manipulation (i.e. do algebra for you).

+If you miss one exam for any reason, you will get a second chance to demonstrate your knowledge of the material on that exam.
+Generally this will be the "second chance evaluation" attached to the final exam.
+If you will miss an exam, please tell me why you will miss it as soon as possible; we may make other arrangements for you to demonstrate your knowledge of that material.

 <!--
 For all of the exams, you may refer to